-Controls if black&white.

-- =1 black & white (default) - =0 color
+Controls if black&white. =1 black & white (default) =0 color

 EXTERNAL Name of an executable file to be launched.
-See also EXTERNALHIDE, PARAMETERN (n=1..4), WAITCOMPLETION, OVERRIDEGLOBALRESULT, OVERRIDELASTRESULT.
+See also EXTERNALHIDE, PARAMETERn (n=1..4), WAITCOMPLETION, OVERRIDEGLOBALRESULT, OVERRIDELASTRESULT.

-EXTERNALHIDE

-See EXTERNAL.
+EXTERNALHIDE See EXTERNAL.

-- =1 Hides, where allowed, the execution window. - =0 Execution window visible.
+=1 Hides, where allowed, the execution window.=0 Execution window visible.If omitted defaults to 0.

-IDINPUT To be used, at the end of a QC script, to prompt operator for text input to mark final report and all autosaved files with input text.
-Gives possibility to define serial number (ID) at the end of test sequence.

-IN Sets the input sensitivity for both input channels.

-INA Sets channel A input sensitivity; channel B sensitivity remains untouched.

-INB Sets channel B input sensitivity; channel A sensitivity remains untouched.
+- IDINPUT To be used, at the end of a QC script, to prompt operator for text input to mark final report and all autosaved files with input text.
+Gives possibility to define serial number (ID) at the end of test sequence. - IN Sets the input sensitivity for both input channels. - INA Sets channel A input sensitivity; channel B sensitivity remains untouched. - INB Sets channel B input sensitivity; channel A sensitivity remains untouched.